DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/2 Customize Cell Appearance.md

 ### Apply a Style to All Cells in a Column

-You can use CSS rules and assign a class to the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cssClass](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cssClass) property to apply styles to all cells in a column.
+You can use CSS rules and assign a class to the [columns](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/).[cssClass](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cssClass) property to apply styles to all the cells in a column.

 ### Apply a Style to Individual Cells or Rows (Conditional Formatting)

 Implement the [onCellPrepared](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onCellPrepared.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onCellPrepared') function.
-It allows you to customize the entire cell's markup after the layout has been generated.
+It allows you to customize the entire cell's markup after the layout is generated.

-The following example demonstrates how to use the [onCellPrepared](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onCellPrepared.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onCellPrepared') function to change cell color conditionally.
-As a result, the DataGrid component paints the cells where speed is higher than speed limit red.
+The following example demonstrates how to use the [onCellPrepared](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onCellPrepared.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onCellPrepared') function to conditionally change the cell color.
+As a result, the DataGrid component paints the cells red where the speed exceeds the speed limit.

-Remove the `e.column.dataField === "Speed"` condition to apply the appearance to all cells in a row.
+Remove the `e.column.dataField === "Speed"` condition to apply the appearance to all the cells in a row.

 ![Change Color Conditionally with onCellPrepared](/images/DataGrid/customize-appearance/onCellPrepared.png)